anthonywchen/Backtranslation/README.md

 ## Steps

-Run the following in this repository:
+Run the following where you want clone the repository:
 ```
 # Clone repository
 git clone https://github.com/anthonywchen/Backtranslation.git